-Punk’d!
 The do-it-yourself ethos of punk music inspired a man born long after the music itself had died.
+A 1977 Honda CB750F2 Brat Bike motorcycle story.

 As a teenager skateboarding to punk music, Marco Luk couldn’t have known how closely his future bike-building career would reflect the chorus of Minor Threat’s eponymous song: